DanielaPatricio/DanielaPatricio.github.io/_posts/2018-09-30-first-python-project.md

 # Third challenge: Showing the data

 Using the data stored in the previous step, a website will be made show the information on the searched dimensions.
-In it’s core will be very similar to the [IKEA BY SIZE](http://ikeabysize.com/), although I also want to limit the number of items shown by adding extra options on the search form.
+In it’s core it will be very similar to the [IKEA BY SIZE](http://ikeabysize.com/), although I also want to limit the number of items shown by adding extra options on the search form.
 In this step I intend to use [Django]( https://www.djangoproject.com/) framework.

 # Conclusion